-Follow an ancient route of pilgrimage as it follows a chalk ridge over the rolling downland of Kent: the Garden of England.
-Visit stately homes, bishop’s palaces, fairytale castles and historic shipyards along this ancient route trodden by thousands of pilgrims through the centuries.
-Listen for echoes of even earlier civilisations as you ramble through the hop fields that provide the distinctive flavours of traditional English ales and discover fine wines to rival some of the best in Europe.
+Follow an ancient pilgrimage route as it passes along a chalk ridge over the rolling downland of Kent: the Garden of England.
+Visit stately homes, bishop’s palaces, fairytale castles, and historic shipyards along this ancient route trodden by thousands of pilgrims through the centuries.
+Listen for echoes of even earlier civilizations as you ramble through the hop fields that provide the distinctive flavors of traditional English ales and discover fine wines to rival some of the best in Europe.

-The mid-section of the North Downs Way leaves the greensand tracks and wooded hillsides of Surrey and the London borders and heads to the Kentish Downland, passing a string of stately homes, castles and palaces as it follows the chalk ridge of the North Downs, crossing into the river-lands of south-eastern England, where docklands and ship-building industry upon which an empire was forged.
-Whispers of Pilgrims who originally carved this route through the downs become more abundant; from the imposing edifice of Rochester Cathedral to the medieval magnificence of the Archbishop’s Palace at Charing – offer fascinating diversions along the way.
-Between these historic way-points, revel in the pristine chalk downland, ancient woodland and fertile pastureland of the Garden of England.
-Discover the ingredients that gives traditional English ales their characteristic flavour and sample some of the finest wine you’ll taste in Britain – produced from vines on the sun-kissed slopes beneath a Neolithic burial chamber.
+The mid-section of the North Downs Way leaves the greensand tracks and wooded hillsides of Surrey and the London periphery behind and heads to the Kentish Downland, passing a string of stately homes, castles, and palaces as it follows the chalk ridge of the North Downs, crossing into the river lands of southeastern England, where the docklands and shipbuilding industry that forged an empire are located.
+Whispers of Pilgrims who originally carved this route through the downs become more abundant; from the imposing edifice of Rochester Cathedral to the medieval magnificence of the Archbishop’s Palace at Charing, offering fascinating diversions along the way.
+Between these historic way-points, revel in the pristine chalk downland, ancient woodland, and fertile pastureland of the Garden of England.
+Discover the ingredients that give traditional English ales their characteristic flavor and sample some of the finest wine you’ll taste in Britain – produced from vines on the sun-kissed slopes beneath a Neolithic burial chamber.

 The icons below highlight the distance, difficulty and theme of this itinerary.

-This five-day itinerary breaks down into manageable 15-25km sections which leave time for exploring some of the fascinating historical sites along the route.
+This five-day itinerary breaks down into manageable 10-15 mile sections which leave time for exploring some of the fascinating historical sites along the route.
 Accommodation options are varied, with plenty of opportunities to enjoy the hospitality at a series of charming old English pubs and inns.